A measurement of the Galactic plane mass density from binary pulsar accelerations: Introduction

 Pulsar timing has previously been used to infer the potential in globular clusters \citep{Prageretal2017}, and very recently for the Galaxy \citep{Phillips2020}.
-We draw attention to the work by \cite{Phillips2020}, which is contemporaneous with ours.
+The work by \cite{Phillips2020} is contemporaneous with ours.
 A key difference in our work arises from our analysis of orbital periods (rather than spin periods), as well as our inclusion of both the vertical and radial components of the acceleration. \cite{Phillips2020}'s value of the acceleration corresponds to a velocity for the local standard of rest $V_{\rm LSR} \sim 350~\rm km/s$.
 This value is at odds with the value determined by \cite{Quillen2020} using the Galactocentric radius of the Sun measured by the GRAVITY collaboration et al. (2018), the proper motion of the radio source associated with Sgr $A^{\star}$, and the tangential component of the solar peculiar motion by \cite{Schonrich2010}, which gives $233.3 \pm 1.4 ~ \rm km/s$.
 The value in \cite{Quillen2020} is consistent with the measurement using trigonometric parallaxes of high-mass star formation regions from \cite{Reid2019}.
 The discrepancy may be due to their statistical analysis of spin periods rather than the direct analysis that can be done for orbital periods.
+Measurements of the Galactic acceleration by use of observed spin periods are statistical in nature since they require knowledge of the intrinsic distribution of spin periods and spindowns whereas the use of binary orbital periods do not.

 The current distribution of pulsars with precisely measured $\dot{P}_{b}$ corresponds to approximately a square kpc in area.
-A small area coverage like this provides significantly more leverage in measuring gradients in vertical accelerations than radial accelerations.
-Thus, while we solve for both components of the acceleration simultaneously, we will focus here on vertical accelerations.
+A small area coverage like this provides significantly more leverage in measuring gradients in vertical accelerations than radial accelerations.\footnote{After this work was submitted for publication, a similar work appeared by \cite{Bovy2020}.
+Contrary to the statement in that work that we determined only “the relative Galactic acceleration at the binary pulsar location and the Sun,” we in fact determine absolute accelerations.
+The difference between this work and \cite{Bovy2020} is that we base our results on earlier measurements of $V_{LSR}$, from \citep{Schonrich2012}.
+In addition, our value of the radial gradient of the rotation curve and \cite{Bovy2020}'s are consistent within the uncertainties.} Thus, while we solve for both components of the acceleration simultaneously, we will focus here on vertical accelerations.